 About the Budget Process

-The City of Casa Grande prepares a city-wide budget each year to provide its residents with services such as police and fire protection, parks & recreation, sewer and garbage collection.
+The City of Casa Grande prepares a city-wide budget each year to provide its residents with services such as police and fire protection, parks and recreation, sewer, and garbage collection.

 As part of the budget process, the City Council reviews changes to the City's consolidated fee schedule, which is a list of fees charged for certain services.
 City Council also establishes property tax rates on a yearly basis.